-Economic development opportunities in Nillumbik are likely to be generated by small business enterprises, especially home-based businesses.
+Economic development opportunities in Nillumbik are likely to be generated by small business enterprises, especially home-based businesses involved in leisure services, retailing, rural industry, tourism, information technology, education and training, innovative environmental management and sustainable agriculture.
 Economic development should focus on strengthening existing enterprises and facilitating new business initiatives that respect the Shire's environmental, social and economic development priorities.

-The main employment locations, are the Eltham and Diamond Creek Major Activity Centres, Hurstbridge Neighbourhood Activity Centre and the industrial land at Research, which provide local employment opportunities.
+The main employment locations, are the Eltham and Diamond Creek Major Activity Centres, Hurstbridge Neighbourhood Activity Centre and the industrial land at Research, which need to be maintained to continue to provide local employment opportunities for local employment.
+In non-urban areas, the range of tourism and commercial activities are restricted to activity centres or purposes that can be used in conjunction with agriculture, rural industry or winery.
 The Major Activity Centres, Hurstbridge Neighbourhood Activity Centre and rural townships offer opportunities for increased tourism activities, including cultural and eco-tourism operations.